-Madai Festival is a major festival of what is considered as Sanskritik Chhattisgarh.
+Madai Festival is a major festival of what is considered Sanskritik Chhattisgarh.
 The festival not only brings forth the fun and frolic but also shows the rich tradition and culture of the state.

 The festival is celebrated with much zeal and enthusiasm, especially by the people belonging to the Gond Tribe.
 It is observed from the month of December to March.
 However, the festival is celebrated at different locations by different tribes.

-On this festival, people come out of their homes for a get together in a large open field.
+At this festival, people come out of their homes for a get together in a large open field.
 Their relatives and friends also visit them from different parts of the country.
 They perform the rituals together, enjoy their meal as well as the moments of togetherness that they cherish their entire life.

 The festival originated in ancient India, and the traditions and festivities with which it is celebrated reflect that very fact.
 It was started by the tribal people of the region, known as Adivasi or the ancient residents of India.